How To Stay Safe In Your Caravan

 It’s not just your caravan you need to think about – always hold a fully stocked first aid kit on board in case of personal injuries.
 Check out these caravan first aid safety packs, including a fire extinguisher and fire blanket.

+Now you're ready to roll!
 Once you know how to safely use and drive your caravan, it’s time to explore!
-If you need to stock up on any of the safety items we’ve mentioned above, take a look at our online store before your next trip.
+If you need to stock up on any of the safety items we’ve mentioned above, check out the range here before your next trip.

 DISCLAIMER* Please note, this advice is general in nature and we strongly recommend consulting the product manual and where relevant, a professional installer.